Leadership, Support, and Administrative Staff

 Girls Home Resident InstructorView full bio

 Laura Joy was born and raised in Northern Virginia, outside of Washington DC.
-While she grew up in church, she opened up to receive God's unconditional love in a life-transforming way during her freshmen year of college.
-She received her AS in Social Sciences and her Bachelor's degree in Youth Ministry from Eastern University.
+While she grew up in church, she began to receive God's unconditional love in a life-transforming way during her freshmen year of college.
+She received her Associate's degree in Social Sciences and her Bachelor's degree in Youth Ministry from Eastern University.
 After graduation, Laura Joy traveled to ten different states with an organization called Youth Encounter, a year-long program focusing on youth outreach.
 Laura Joy joined The Fold's staff as a Resident Instructor in October 2012.
 She shares that she most enjoys walking with people as they realize their identity in Jesus Christ and begin to live transformed lives.
 In her free time, Laura likes to collage, go on adventures, swim, play guitar and bake chocolate goodies.
 If you ever want to get her to talk, ask her about prison ministry or youth - those are her passions!
 A little known fact about Laura Joy is that she trained in Jim Moyer's Circus Club from elementary to high school and traveled throughout VA, DC and MD performing in shows.[x] close

 Cornerstone Christian School Staff